MLIR

 }

 The encoding of an operation is important because this is generally the most commonly appearing structure in the bytecode.
 A single encoding is used for every type of operation.
-Given this prevelance, many of the fields of an operation are optional.
+Given this prevalence, many of the fields of an operation are optional.
 The encodingMask field is a bitmask which indicates which of the components of the operation are present.

 Location